 The Lettings Manager will make contact with you to discuss the matter further prior to launching a full investigation.
-Upon completion of the investigation, you will receive a detailed response advising you of the outcome in writing within 14 days of receipt of the original complaint.
-If further time is required e.g. for reports to be received from a third party, then you will receive a written explanation at the end of the 14 day time frame.
+Upon completion of the investigation, you will receive a detailed response advising you of the outcome in writing within 15 working days of receipt of the original complaint.
+If further time is required e.g. for reports to be received from a third party, then you will receive a written explanation at the end of the 15 working day time frame.
 Please forward your written letter or e-mail to: email@example.com

 Customer Services Department:

 12 Regent Street